igraph/igraph/README.md

 The igraph library
 ------------------

-igraph is a library for creating and manipulating graphs.
+igraph is a C library for creating, manipulating and analysing graphs.
-It is intended to be as powerful (ie. fast) as possible to enable the analysis of large graphs.
+It is intended to be as powerful (i.e. fast) as possible to enable working with large graphs.

-See http://igraph.org for installation instructions, and documentation.
+See https://igraph.org for installation instructions and documentation.

 Igraph can also be used from: